Dennis Severs' House: History

 Cultural studies researcher Hedvig Mårdh writes that Dennis Severs' House is "admittedly difficult to categorize" and that it combines scenography and artwork.
 The art form practised by Severs has been described as "a type of theatre unique and rare"; in Severs' obituary, Gavin Stamp defined the house as "a three-dimensional historical novel, written in brick and candlelight".
 Severs himself offered the term "still-life drama", which today is used in a number of notes that guide silent visitors around the house.
 He wrote, to describe his endeavour:

 Writer and illustrator Brian Selznick used the house as an inspiration for his 2015 novel The Marvels.
 The book concludes with a short history and photographs of Dennis Severs.
 Many of the characters' names and story lines are similar to what can be found in the museum.

 The writer Jeanette Winterson, who also restored a derelict house nearby to live in, observed, "Fashions come and go, but there are permanencies, vulnerable but not forgotten, that Dennis sought to communicate".
 Painter David Hockney described the house as one of the world's greatest works of opera.

 The house was bought by the Spitalfields Trust shortly before Severs, long HIV-positive, died of cancer two days after Christmas 1999.
 Severs wrote before his death "I have recently come to accept what I refused to accept for so long: that the house is only ephemeral.
 That no one can put a preservation order on atmosphere."
 Nonetheless, the house was preserved, and open to the public, who are asked during their visit to respect the intent of the creator and participate in an imaginary journey to another time.

 Television

 Severs appeared as himself on an episode of Tell The Truth on Channel 4, dated 9 November 1984, discussing the house.
+Severs and the house also appeared in the 1985 BBC documentary Ours to Keep: Incomers.